maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/8 - Kali Purple.md

 **The following commands are to be entered into a terminal session.**

-1. **Enter "_sudo systemctl enable xrdp ssh --now_" to set the xRDP and SSH services to auto-start.
-Enter your password if prompted.**
+1. **Enter the following command to set the xRDP and SSH services to auto-start:**

+    sudo systemctl enable xrdp ssh --now

+**Enter your password if prompted.**

 ![](RackMultipart20231221-1-5l8g4e_html_149a3f88ab877c82.png)